causality-group/causality-benchmark-data/README.md

 ### Prerequisites

-Ensure you have the following installed on your local setup
+Ensure you have the following installed on your local setup:
 - Python 3.9.5
 - Poetry (see [installation instructions](https://python-poetry.org/docs/#installation))